opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 Name | Description
 :--- | :---
-enable_ssl_client_auth | Whether to send the client certificate to the IdP server.
-Default is false. pemcert_filepath | Absolute path to the the client certificate. pemcert_content | The content of the client certificate.
-Cannot be used when `pemcert_filepath` is set. pemkey_filepath | Absolute path to the file containing the private key of the client certificate. pemkey_content | The content of the private key of your client certificate.
-Cannot be used when `pemkey_filepath` is set. pemkey_password | The password of your private key, if any.
+`enable_ssl_client_auth` | Whether to send the client certificate to the IdP server.
+Default is false.
+`pemcert_filepath` | Absolute path to the client certificate.
+`pemcert_content` | The content of the client certificate.
+Cannot be used when `pemcert_filepath` is set.
+`pemkey_filepath` | Absolute path to the file containing the private key of the client certificate.
+`pemkey_content` | The content of the private key of your client certificate.
+Cannot be used when `pemkey_filepath` is set.
+`pemkey_password` | The password of your private key, if any.

 ### Enabled ciphers and protocols

-You can limit the allowed ciphers and TLS protocols by using the following keys:
+You can limit the allowed ciphers and TLS protocols by using the following keys.

 Name | Description
 :--- | :---
-enabled_ssl_ciphers | Array.
+`enabled_ssl_ciphers` | Array.
 Enabled TLS cipher suites.
-Only Java format is supported. enabled_ssl_protocols | Array.
+Only Java format is supported.
+`enabled_ssl_protocols` | Array.
 Enabled TLS protocols.
 Only Java format is supported.

 ## (Advanced) DoS protection

 To help protect against denial-of-service (DoS) attacks, the Security plugin only allows a maximum number of new key IDs in a certain span of time.
 If the number of new key IDs exceeds this threshold, the Security plugin returns HTTP status code 503 (Service Unavailable) and refuses to query the IdP.
 By default, the Security plugin does not allow for more than 10 unknown key IDs within 10 seconds.
-To modify these settings:
+The following table shows how to modify these settings.

 Name | Description
 :--- | :---
-refresh_rate_limit_count | The maximum number of unknown key IDs in the time frame.
-Default is 10. refresh_rate_limit_time_window_ms | The time frame to use when checking the maximum number of unknown key IDs, in milliseconds.
+`refresh_rate_limit_count` | The maximum number of unknown key IDs in the time frame.
+Default is 10.
+`refresh_rate_limit_time_window_ms` | The time frame to use when checking the maximum number of unknown key IDs, in milliseconds.
 Default is 10000 (10 seconds).

 ## Kibana single sign-on